liquidinvestigations/hoover-ui/README.md

 ## Installation

-The UI needs a recent nodejs 5 or newer.
+Working on the UI needs a recent nodejs (see 'engine' in package.json for the version currently used).

 1. Download the code, install dependencies